DillonSW/Capstone_Team_5/Reports/Experimentation.md

 The material of theoretical solenoid locks would be made of stainless steel, meaning the max sensing range would be 2.8mm.
 The design would have the plunger of the lock well within this range.

 ---
+### Measures of Success
+---
+The measure of success for the safety system states that the sensors must interrupt the motor power while also being seperated from the PLC.
+Given previous testing on the system, the measure of success has been met.

+---
 ### Further Improvements
 ---
 It is suggested that the team would move forward with using the proximity sensors since the system is already in place, and the materials are already collected.